XBraid/xbraid/docs/Example.md

    into a ``void *`` buffer for MPI and then *BufUnPack* unpacks it from ``void *`` to vector.
 Here doing that for a scalar is trivial.  *BufSize* computes the upper bound for the size of an arbitrary vector.
+   \latexonly \\ \endlatexonly

+   Note how *BufPack* also returns a size pointer.
+This size pointer should be the exact number of bytes packed, while *BufSize* should provide only an upper-bound on a possible buffer size.
+This flexibility allows for variable spatial grid sizes to result in smaller messages sent when appropriate. **To avoid MPI issues, it is very important that BufSize be pessimistic, provide an upper bound, and return the same value across processors.**
+   \latexonly \\ \endlatexonly

+   In general, the buffer should be self-contained.
+The receiving processor should be able to pull all necessary information from the buffer in order to properly interpret and unpack the buffer.
+   \latexonly \\ \endlatexonly

          int
          my_BufSize(braid_App  app,